-Angry Sean Hannity Fans Smash Keurigs On Twitter After Company Pulls Ad For Hannity’s Roy Moore Stand
+Angry Sean Hannity Fans Smash Keurigs On Twitter After Company Pulls Ad For Hannity’s Roy Moore Comments

 — The Politics Guys (@PoliticsGuys) November 13, 2017

-This didn’t sit well with Hannity’s fans who started a boycott against Keurig, but it was a type of boycott that cost them money, not Keurig.
+This didn’t sit well with Hannity’s fans, who started a boycott against Keurig, but it was a type of boycott that cost them money, not Keurig.
 Most boycotts entail refusing to purchase the product of the company you are boycotting.
 In this case, it would be Keurig’s machines or coffee products, but that is not how this boycott worked.
 Some of Hannity’s fans have taken to Twitter to smash their Keurig machines and products, posting videos of the creative ways they’ve found to destroy their machines.
 These are products they’ve paid a pretty penny for.
-Keurig already has their money, so it’s not cost to them.
+Keurig already has their money, so it’s not costing them anything.

 People are smashing their Keurigs with golf clubs and throwing them out windows, along with other creative ways to leave their once perfectly good and rather costly machines in pieces.
 Gizmodo calls this “one of the many dumb political stunts that have increasingly become a staple of (mostly far-right) Twitter.”

-To make a point people are destroying perfectly good coffee makers that set them back a few bucks when first purchasing them.
+To make a point, people are destroying perfectly good coffee makers that set them back a few bucks.
 Gizmodo reminds their readers how this falls in line with other “dumb trends” that do nothing but have people destroy their own property.
 You can check out some of the different Twitter clips of people destroying their Keurig Coffee Makers in the video above.

 They recall how back in 2003 conservatives poured perfectly good wine down the gutter in protest of France opposing the Iraq war.
 When Kellogg’s pulled advertising from far-right site Breitbart last year, this sparked Twitter users to post videos of themselves “pouring perfectly good cereal down the toilet,” according to Death and Taxes.

-The Keurig machines have already been purchased by the people who are smashing them, so when this is all over and it fades into the catacombs of history that no one cares about anymore, Keurig will have these people looking to buy another Keurig machine.
-So in a round-about-way, this could be a win-win protest from Keurig.
+The Keurig machines have already been purchased by the people who are smashing them, so when this is all over and it fades into the catacombs of history that no one cares about anymore, people will likely purchase another Keurig machine.
+So, in a round-about-way, this could be a win-win protest from Keurig.
 As the tweet below suggests, Keurig “doesn’t care what you do with it.”
-They already “got your $120,” which is the money you paid for that machine you are seen smashing.
+They already “got your $120,” which is the amount of money people paid for the machine they’re smashing.

 Hey, @seanhannity fans,@Keurig doesn’t care what you do w/it.
 They got your $120.
 Smash away!